evajavadev/JavaMavenAndDatabases/README.md

 The four repo's below are a continuation from a school assignment, where the orginally account resides under the develop branch in our school repository.

-In this stage I found it useful and really educating to separate the components in use in the project from the ones that will be in use later on.
+In this stage I found it useful and really educating to separate the project components now in use, from the ones that will be added later on.
 So the Lean Account includes only the following components:

 <br>